udaysidhu99/danki/README.md

 # Danki – German Vocabulary to Anki

-Danki is a lightweight macOS app that helps you automate German vocabulary acquisition by generating high-quality word data using Google Gemini and sending it straight into your Anki deck — complete with articles, conjugations, and natural example sentences.
+Danki is a lightweight app that helps automate your German learning by generating high-quality vocabulary and sentence data using Google Gemini, then sending it straight into your Anki deck — complete with grammar, context, and native-sounding audio.

+Supports both macOS and Windows.

 ---

 ## Features

-- Supports single and multi-word input (comma or newline-separated)
-- Uses Gemini API to fetch structured German word information
-- Automatically includes up to three example sentences (when applicable)
-- Adds notes directly to Anki using AnkiConnect
+- WordMaster: Add single or multi-word vocabulary with translations, grammar, and example sentences
+- PhraseMaster: Add full German or English sentences, with optional grammar notes and context-awareness
+- Context mode: Get better translations by specifying the situation (e.g., formal email, conversation, travel)
 - High-quality offline TTS audio via `edge-tts` (German voices)
-- Includes sentence audio for each example sentence
-- Skips duplicates already present in Anki
+- Audio for both vocabulary and full phrases
+- Duplicate detection via AnkiConnect
-- Smart error handling: invalid characters, missing internet, Gemini rate limits
+- Smart error handling: invalid characters, no internet, Gemini rate limits
-- Includes pre-made Anki `.apkg` deck with the correct note type and fields
+- Comes with pre-built Anki `.apkg` template decks

+---

+## New in v1.1.0

+- **PhraseMaster tab**: Input full sentences (German or English), with Gemini-assisted correction and translation
+- Add context (e.g. "business", "casual", "giving directions") to improve translation accuracy
+- Automatically adds sentence audio to Anki
+- Optional usage/grammar notes
+- Preferences panel: Save your Gemini API key, toggle duplicates, and include/exclude notes
+- First **Windows release**

+---

 ## macOS Permissions

 macOS may block the app from opening because it is not notarized.
 This is expected.